fair-ease/book-marine-omics-observation/book/03-extra-analysis/01-co-occurrence-networks.md

 ## 9. False discovery rate (FDR) correction

+### Calculate FDR

+We have more than 1000 taxa in the tables, which means 1000*1000 / 2 association values.
+Too many to statistically trust that any low p-value is not just statistical coincidence.
+Therefore False Discovery Rate correction is absolutely essential here.

 ```{code-cell}
 for factor, d in spearman_taxa.items():
     pvals_fdr = fdr_pvals(d['p_vals'])
     spearman_taxa[factor]['p_vals_fdr'] = pvals_fdr
 ```

-Let's crosscheck the shapes of one particular set of DFs for one factor value
+Let's crosscheck one particular set of DFs for one factor value, which should all have the same shape:

 ```{code-cell}
 season = 'Summer'
 spearman_taxa[season]['correlation'].shape, spearman_taxa[season]['p_vals'].shape, spearman_taxa[season]['p_vals_fdr'].shape
 ```

-We will plot the FDR curve a bit later, patiance please.

-## 10. Build network per group

-Bray-curtis
+### Display histograms FDR corrected p-values

+For Bray-curtis dissimilarity we plot only the histogram.
+Does it make sense to do FDR?
+How?

 ```{code-cell}
 # histogram of the correlation values for setting graph cutoffs